andrea-diaz/andrea-diaz.github.io/_pages/about.md

 My research interests and background also cover other different topics in developmental cognitive psychology including: academic achievement, executive functions, and numerical cognition; with both behavioural and neuroimaging methods, in different age groups.

-At first glance it may seem that I have been involved in projects that are unrelated to each other. . . but they are related!
+At first glance it may seem that I have been involved in projects that are unrelated to each other...but they are related!
 It's all about cognition and the processes behind our learning abilities.

 What I have enjoyed most about my research trajectory is that it has allowed me to work and live in Mexico (where I am from), the UK, and France.
 Needless to say that, eventhought it has been a great challenge, this has provided me with different tools usefull for research and life in general.